pocomane/brewed-in-the-apocalypse/bita.md

 is superfluous and all is already clear, so it may be skipped.
 However sometimes some more detail on the exact action are needed to correctly select the relevant harms and traits in the next step.
-Also an explicit agreement on the result could be needed, for example, if the action is performed to advantages future action, or to collect information about a situation.
-In the former the kind of roll affected should be defined; in the latter, the exact information should be stated, maybe in form of one or few questions that the scenarist undertakes to answer.
+Also an explicit agreement on the result could be needed, for example, if the action is performed to to collect information about a situation.
+In such case the exact information should be stated, maybe in form of one or few questions that the scenarist undertakes to answer.

 About this information mechanism, note that sometimes the scenarist already have some idea about the answer, maybe ey just does not put it in play yet